MiyamotoAkira/CleanCodePresentation/actions.md

    Eliminate magic number
 5. replace all 8s for boardSize
    Magic numbers are bad.
 They don't have information about their meaning.
 Avoid themn.
+6. replace all 0s -> initialRank and initialSize

-6. rename x to rankToClear
+7. rename x to rankToCheck
-7. rename y to fileToClear
+8. rename y to fileToCheck
-8. rename k to fileToUpdate
+9. rename k to fileToUpdate
-9. rename l to fileToUpdate
+10. rename l to rankToUpdate
 The above names are not very pretty, but they could be changed later on.
+11. Create SquareStatus enum
+12. Change board from int[,] to -> SquareStatus[,]
+13. Change 0 when used on board value to -> SquareStatus.Empty
+14. Change 1 when used on board value to -> SquareStatus.Occupied
+15. Change 2 when used on board value to -> SquareStatus.Threatened
+   Now the values have a meaning
+   You can see that we are leaving so far all duplication. when you eliminate duplication is not code that is exactly the same, but code that achieves that applies the same logic to the same elements.
+Single reason to change.
+   ToDo: Need to show an example where it will not happen.
+16. rename f-> queenIsPlaced
+   Inside the new process Square we eliminate found completely.
+   Need to replace break -> for return true
+   Then outside of the if return false;
+   The break has to happen after the call
+17. rename starter -> startingFile

 ## Extract Methods (1)
 1. extract external for into its own method -> ProcessRank